pandemicsyn/statsdlog/README.md

  - Copy etc/statsdlog/patterns.json to /etc/statsdlog/patterns.json
  - Edit patterns.json to include the regex patterns for log lines you want to fire events for.
+ - Theres a few examples included in etc/statsdlog/ (everything from firing events when packages are installed to nginx errors)
  - Copy etc/statsdlog/statsdlog.conf-sample to /etc/statsdlog/statsdlog.conf
  - Edit the the conf file to point to your statsd host
- - Point syslog udp stream to 127.0.0.1:8126
+ - Point the relevent syslog udp stream to 127.0.0.1:8126
- - ``python bin/statsdlog-server --conf=/etc/statsdlog/statsdlog.conf start``
+ - ``sudo python bin/statsdlog-server --conf=/etc/statsdlog/statsdlog.conf start`` (or use the the included init script)
  - Profit!

 Its important to note that the first match wins.
 An event will only be fired for the first match.

-The included patterns.json example includes a few patterns for errors commonly encountered when running [swift](http://github.com/openstack/swift)
+The included patterns.json-openstackswift example includes a few patterns for errors commonly encountered when running [swift](http://github.com/openstack/swift).
+There are also sample patterns for things like Nginx errors, sudo/ssh failures, or package installs. statsdlog is handy for generating events for all the things you want to track that do not natively support statsd.

 ### Requirements ###